Timmypoyu/Grape/README.md

 10. fun (done)

 ### Parser
-1. Implements List
+1. Implements List (done)
-2. template searching
+2. template searching (working for nodes not for edges)
-3. function stuff
+3. function stuff (not done)
-4. dictionary stuff
+4. dictionary stuff (not done)
-5. Template

 ### Semant.mll